DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 Attributes can be stored inside the GRASS Project as SQLite3 (the default), dBase, OGR, or in external database tables, for example, PostgreSQL, MySQL, etc.
-You can load GRASS raster and vector layers like any other layer from the browser either by double click on layer item or by dragging and dropping to map canvas or legend.

 .. index::
    single: GRASS; Attribute storage